When Should I Schedule My Puppy’s First Vet Visit?

 Visiting the Clinic

 Once you have narrowed down your options, consider visiting the clinics in person.
-This will give you an opportunity to assess the cleanliness and organization of the clinic, as well as observe how the staff interacts with both pets and their owners.
+This will give you an opportunity to assess the cleanliness and organization of the clinic, as well as observe how the staff interacts with both and their owners.
 A welcoming and comfortable atmosphere is important for your puppy's well-being during vet visits.

 Preparing for the Vet Visit